Open-source Tax Solver (OTS)

 IntroductionThe OTS tax package is intended to be used with the Tax booklets published by your government for determining what numbers you need to enter, and then it assists you in doing the otherwise tedious calculations while showing the intermediate and final numbers.
 It takes care of the tedious and error-prone work, leaving you with just the simple task of copying the answers to your final tax form.
 OTS is particularly useful in combination with the Adobe PDF Fill-In forms distributed by the government agencies.
 (This avoids the otherwise costly problem of producing official updated output forms, -- one of the major downfalls of prior open-source tax efforts.)

 The core of OTS is a set of straight-forward text-processing programs.
 The OTS_GUI is the default Graphical User Interface.
 The GUI allows you to conveniently enter tax data, and then invokes the appropriate text program when you press the Compute button.
 Alternatively, you can directly enter your tax data by editing the text files with your favorite text editor, and then process it by invoking the appropriate tax-solver program.
 Many people nowadays use the GUI, so that is the default mode according to instructions in the package.
 Since the GUI is fairly self-explanatory itself, the detailed documentation sections below focus on how the core text programs work, for those interested.

 Example screen shots of OTS_GUI.

 Although originally created for US 1040 tax forms, the routines have also been used to solve other tax forms, and for other countries or states.
 Some error checking is included.

-Download OpenTaxSolverOpenTaxSolver for the current year's taxes (2014 Tax Year) (and previous years) can be downloaded from:
+Download OpenTaxSolverOpenTaxSolver for last year's taxes (2015 Tax Year) (and previous years) can be downloaded from: